 For more information, you can access this study here: Weight Loss with a Low-Carbohydrate, Mediterranean, or Low-Fat Diet

 Need more proof?
-Check out the other 15 studies below.
+Check out these other studies below.

 - Clinical Experience of a Carbohydrate-Restricted Diet for the Metabolic Syndrome

 - Carbohydrate restriction has a more favorable impact on the metabolic syndrome than a low fat diet